22 Different Types of Flies in Delaware

 8. American Bluet Damselfly

-The American Bluet Damselfly (Enallagma spp.) is a species of small, slender flies found in the state of Delaware.
+The American Bluet Damselfly (Enallagma spp.) is a species of small, slender flies found in Delaware.

 These beautiful damselflies are typically about one inch long and come in various colors.
 Their bodies are usually pale blue, with white or yellowish spots.

-If you happen to spot one of these graceful creatures on our list of different types of flies in Delaware, be sure to take a few moments to appreciate them before they fly off!
+If you happen to spot one of these graceful creatures on our list of different types of flies in Delaware, take a few moments to appreciate them before they fly off!

 9. African Fig Fly